Skulk2Fade/WebTaskTracker/README.md

 ## Notification Preferences

 Each user can control whether they receive email reminders or notification emails for comments and task assignments.
+You can also enable SMS alerts and provide a custom template used for all notifications.
 Retrieve your current settings with:

 ```
 GET /api/preferences